There's no cure for Turner syndrome but many of the associated symptoms can be treated.

 During childhood, middle ear infections (otitis media) are more likely to develop and need to be treated quickly.

-About half of all women with Turner syndrome lose their hearing faster than normal age-related decline.
+Women with Turner syndrome can lose their hearing more quickly than people without Turner syndrome may do.
 This can reduce their ability to interact socially.

 High blood pressure (hypertension) is quite common in women with Turner syndrome, so it's important blood pressure is checked regularly and treated, if necessary.
 This may be related to underlying heart or kidney problems.